Skip to content

 • Glacial Melting Accelerating

-• Blog Post Climate change climate change impacts extreme energy melting glaciers
+• Climate impacts extreme energy melting glaciers

 Something of a melting ice feel to start this morning.
 Mountain glaciers are shrinking three times faster than they were in the 1980s, according to the World Glacier Monitoring Service (WGMS), which continuously studies a sample of 30 glaciers around the world.
 The acceleration is due to climate change.